ANNIE OAKLEY

 She was reunited with her mother when she was 15 years old.
 Her mother had remarried, but times were still hard for the family.
 They were about to lose the farm.
 Annie taught herself to shoot a gun, and she became such a good shot she was able to hunt small animals and sell them.
 When she had accumulated $200, she gave it to her mother to pay off the mortgage on the farm.

 One of the favorite pastimes of that age was attending shooting matches.
-Frank Butler, an Irish immigrant, was one of the sharpshooters*.
-A match was made for him to compete against Annie, a petite* 15-year-old girl who was just 5 feet tall and weighed only 100 pounds.
+Frank Butler, an Irish immigrant, was one of the sharpshooters.* A match was made for him to compete against Annie, a petite* woman who was just 5 feet tall and weighed only 100 pounds.
+The man who organized the match was a hotel owner who regularly bought game that Annie shot and sold him for his patrons to be served in the hotel's dining room.
 They each hit 24 birds in a row, then Frank missed his next shot.
 Annie successfully made her 25th shot and won the match.
-Frank was very attracted to this little girl who had bested him on the shooting range and offered her tickets to his next show.
-A romance developed and they were married in 1876.
+Frank was very attracted to this young woman who had bested him on the shooting range and offered her tickets to his next show.
+A romance developed and they were married about a year later.

 Frank had top billing, but he soon realized Annie was a better shot than he was and also a better show person.
 So he stepped aside, gave her top billing, and became her manager.
 They took a job with Sells Brothers Circus and spent 40 weeks traveling with them.
 The season ended in New Orleans.